One year full-time or two years part-time

 This programme includes both taught and research (a dissertation) components.
 Teaching and learning formats may vary: some modules follow a traditional programme of weekly meetings, others may take the form of intensive courses offered over one or two weekends.

 Independent study and active participation are essential to all course provision.
-You should plan to spend at least 5 hours in private study for every hour spent in class.
+You should plan to spend at least five hours in private study for every hour spent in class.

 Final assessment for most compulsory and option modules is based on a 4000-word essay.
 You will also submit a dissertation of 6000-8000 words on a topic of your choice, to be agreed with the programme director.